 The glycaemic index (GI) determines the effect a certain food has on blood glucose with high-GI foods being broken down much quicker during digestion than low-GI foods, and are absorbed by the muscles more effectively.

-Typically breakfast, your pre-race meal should prioritize easy to digest carbohydrates with ample protein and plenty of fluids.
-This can be personal preference, but a bowl of porridge with honey and banana is a good choice.
-Choosing lower-GI foods may actually be better in the hours before a race to help maintain satiety, and research also suggests that it may enhance performance compared to high-GI carbs.
+Typically breakfast, your pre-race meal should prioritize easy-to-digest carbohydrates with ample protein and plenty of fluids.
+This can be a personal preference, but a bowl of porridge with honey and banana is a good choice.
+Choosing lower-GI foods may be better in the hours before a race to help maintain satiety, and research also suggests that it may enhance performance compared to high-GI carbs.

-Timing and quantities, again, are down to the individual, however, it would be practical to eat 1-4 hours prior to racing, containing 1-4g·kg carbohydrate (1g·kg·hour).
+Timing and quantities, again, are down to the individual, however, it would be practical to eat 1-4 hours before racing, containing 1-4g·kg carbohydrate (1g·kg·hour).